mitchvm/tabnav/README.md

 ##### `line` capture group

-The optional `line` expression is used to determine the pattern applies to the line of text and, if so, the portion of the line of text that constitutes the table.
+The optional `line` expression is used to determine if the pattern applies to the line of text and, if so, the portion of the line of text that constitutes the table.
 If used, the `line` expression must return a named `table` group that captures the part of the line to use for matching table content with the `cell` expressions.
 If a `line` expression is not provided with the pattern, the entire line of text is parsed using the `cell` expressions.

 There is one scenario where the `line` element is required, and the `cell` element can be omitted: to capture a line of a table, but not parse any cells from the line, include a `line` element _without_ a `table` capture group.